hoangduytran/blender-manual/manual/addons/animation/copy_global_transform.rst

 Bone Only
    When you choose *no mirror object* at all, you can still choose a *bone name*.
 This is used for mirroring against a bone in the *active armature*.
-   This can be useful to mirror bone transforms relative to the the 'chest' bone of the active character.
+   This can be useful to mirror bone transforms relative to the 'chest' bone of the active character.
 Object Only
    This will just mirror relative to the chosen object.